-Main results obtained providing the clinical proof of principle of the feasibility of the IV administration of TG6002:
+Key results obtained providing the clinical proof of principle of the feasibility of the IV administration of TG6002:

-- it demonstrated good tolerability when administered weekly or on days 1, 3 and 5.
-No major toxicities limiting the dose escalation process or the intensification of the schedule of administration were observed; - TG6002 is able to reach the tumor, replicate, and express its payload after intravenous administration.
-The absence of any sign of the generalized presence of the virus in the patient's body and the association of the activity of the FCU1 gene at a high viral concentration in the tumor suggest that the replication of TG6002 is concentrated in the tumor cells; - the development of a neutralizing antibody response against the virus is not associated with a decline in biological activity.
+- TG6002 demonstrated good tolerability when administered weekly or on days 1, 3 and 5.
+No major toxicities limiting the dose escalation process were observed, whatever the administration program; - TG6002 is able to reach the tumor, replicate, and express its payload after intravenous administration.
+The absence of any sign of the generalized presence of the virus in the patient's body and the association of the activity of the FCU1 gene at a high viral concentration in the tumor suggest that the replication of TG6002 is concentrated in the tumor cells;

+the development of a neutralizing antibody response against the virus is not associated with a decline in biological activity.

-These results confirm the mechanism of action, in humans, of oncolytic viruses from the Invir.IO[®] platform, as well as the relevance of their IV administration.
+These results confirm the mechanism of action, in humans, of oncolytic viruses from the Invir.IO® platform, as well as the relevance of their IV administration.